Simulation Control#

 Tip

-• output times: allows to specify specific times for the output of .pvd / .vtu.
+• output times: allows to specify specific times for the output of .pvd / .vtu files.
 This parameter is only used when set output control = time.
 As an example, one can output files only at 5 seconds, by setting set output times = 5 or at multiple specific times separating the values with commas: set output times = 5, 14.

 • output time interval: Only writes the .pvd / .vtu files when the simulation time is within the closed interval defined by the output time interval.
 Default values are 0s and 1.7e308s.
 Used for both iteration and time output control.